phel-lang/phel-lang/doc/content/documentation/array-table-and-struct.md

 weight = 9
 +++

-Phel has two mutable datastructures.
-An array is an indexed sequential datastructure and a table is an associative datastructure.
+Phel has three mutable datastructures.
+An array is an indexed sequential datastructure, a table is an associative datastructure and a set is a unsorted sequential data structure that cannot contain twice the same value.
 While PHP has one single datastructure to represents arrays and hash tables, Phel splits them in two individual datastructures.

 An array can be created using the `@[` reader macro or the `array` function.